All Products

 This parameter is available only if you select the Subscription billing method.

-Example of adding column mappings for a table created by calling the Apache HBase API
+Example of adding column mapping for HBase tables

 Note

-1. Create a column mapping for the table created by calling the Apache HBase API.
+1. Add column mapping to the table created by HBase.

 ALTER TABLE test MAP DYNAMIC COLUMN f:_mongo_id_ HSTRING/HINT/..., person:name HSTRING, person:age HINT;

-2. Create a secondary index for the table created by calling the Apache HBase API.
+2. Add a secondary index to the table created by HBase.

 CREATE INDEX idx ON test(f:_mongo_id_);